 Regional Intermodal Transportation Center Master Plan and Efficiency Study:

 The UPWP describes the planning objectives of SCCOG, as the region’s Metropolitan Planning Organization (MPO), and funding priorities for federal transportation planning funds.
 The UPWP is an bi-annual document, which follows a continuing, cooperative, and comprehensive (3C) transportation planning process.

-The Long-Range Transportation Plan (LRTP) sets priorities for Federal transportation funding in southeastern Connecticut.
-The LRTP is a living, 25-year document that identifies shared goals and the highest-priority transportation needs, including bridges, roads, transit, bicycle and pedestrian facilities.
+The Metropolitan Transportation Plan (MTP), formerly known as the Long-range Transportation Plan (LRTP), sets priorities for Federal transportation funding in southeastern Connecticut.
+The LRTP is a living, 25-year document that identifies shared goals and the highest-priority transportation needs, including bridges, roads, transit, bicycle, and pedestrian facilities.
 In conformance with Federal requirements, the LRTP is updated every four years.

 SCCOG’s mission and responsibilities under the law is to ensure that all transportation planning, policies, and programs are equitable.
 To that end, SCCOG has adopted policies adherent to Title VI of the Civil Rights Act of 1964, Executive Order #12898 of 1994, and other relevant Statutes and Executive Orders, contained in SCCOG’s Title VI and Limited English Proficiency (LEP) plan and process and Affirmative Action Program.